 Prof. Grahame Coleman

-Faculty of Science, The University of Melbourne.
+Hon Professor, Faculty of Science, The University of Melbourne.
 Grahame has followed a research career in aspects of human and animal behaviour associated with biological rhythmicity and sleep and changes in stress-related and reproductive hormones.
 Current research interests focus primarily on human-animal interactions in farm and companion animals and public attitudes to animal welfare.

 Prof. Paul Hemsworth